Find Affordable College Courses

 $2,738 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at Arkansas Northeastern College are $2,738 a year.
+In-state tuition fees for undergraduate students at Arkansas Northeastern College are $2,738 per year.
 After completing their degree, liberal arts / sciences and humanities graduates from Arkansas Northeastern College carry an average student debtload of $6,500.

 Read More…